daniel-chris-lucas/learning/JavaScript/learnrx/README.md

 ### 19. Reducing with an initial value

 Sometimes when we reduce an array, we want the reduced value to be a different type than the items stored in the array.
 Let's say we have an array of videos and we want to reduce them to a single map where the key is the video id and the value is the video's title.

+### 20. Retrieve the id, title, and smallest box art url for every video

+This is a variation of the problem we solved earlier, where we retrieved the url of the boxart with a width of 150px.
+This time we'll use reduce() instead of filter() to retrieve the smallest box art in the boxarts array